aedart/license-file-manager/README.md

 A `LICENSE` file should be added into the root of your project.

-__Warning__: If there already exists a file named LICENSE in your project root, then it will be overwritten!
+__NOTE__: If there already exists a file named LICENSE in your project root, it will only be overwritten if its SHA1 checksum is not the same as the license file from the vendor folder.

 #### Alternative: composer post-update-cmd script